-John Durant is an associate professor in the Department of Civil and Environmental Engineering at Tufts School of Engineering.
+John Durant is a professor in the Department of Civil and Environmental Engineering at Tufts School of Engineering.
 He received his Ph.D. in civil and environmental engineering from MIT.

 Department of Civil and Environmental Engineering, Tufts School of Engineering